rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/offerings/README.md

 ####Screen Options

-Screen Options in top right of the page gives you the choice to display the desired columnsand number of products you want to show per page.
+Screen Options in top right of the page gives you the choice to display the desired columns and number of products you want to show per page.